Mo-ASayed/AWS-Terraform/README.md

   subnet_id      = aws_subnet.mo_wordpressSubnet.id
   route_table_id = aws_route_table.mo_routeTable.id
 }
+</code></pre>
+<p>The route table contains a set of rules, called routes, that are used to determine where network traffic from your subnet or gateway is directed.
+We create a route table and associate it with our subnet to route traffic to the internet through the internet gateway.</p>
+Creating an EC2 Instance
+html
+Copy code
+<pre><code class="hcl">
 resource "aws_instance" "wordpress" {
-  ami           = "ami-0eaf7c3456e7b5b68"  # This is based on your selected region. for example: us-east-1 instance_type = "t2.micro"
+  ami           = "ami-0eaf7c3456e7b5b68"  # This is based on your selected region.
+For example: us-east-1 instance_type = "t2.micro"
   subnet_id     = aws_subnet.mo_wordpressSubnet.id
   security_groups = ["sg-0c7f3e0b123456789"]  # Replace with your actual security group ID